#289: Discovering exoplanets with Python Transcript

 30:00 I think it's really interesting.
 And that's why I want to kind of tease that out because it didn't take a huge amount of computing power to do this.
 All of the non Gaussian process models, I mean, there's some random forests and multi layer perceptron things in there, like in there, all of them, even by the end, when we're running sort of, like publication level results, we're still running on a pretty standard iMac, just on a desktop computer.
 So it's just not using these big supercomputers, either.
 Yeah, how much of the processing is happening in there?
 Is the do you start from the brightness over time signal?
 Or do you start from the actual image of the whole sky?
 The image of the star like where do you begin this analysis?
 Yeah, so this is the good question.
 Right.
 So a lot of the quick analysis I've been talking about is all of the training the models and so on, like a lot of the features were pre computed by NASA as part of the Kepler pipeline.
 And that saves us a lot of processing time.
 I mean, you really does.
 So you can't really understate it's actually a bit more of a processing problem when you try and do that as well.
 Right.
 But it's already been sort of condensed down to you care about the star.
 Here's the data, go look at it.
 Yeah.
 So here's a lot of metadata on it.
 And we'll still take the time series.
 And we'll calculate some extra things from it, but but not at the same level.
 So we don't have to start with the sort of real pixel level camera images.
 And that takes a long time to process.
 Yeah, you talked about Kepler been done tests coming online, maybe give us a sense for where this kind of research is going where like, additional projects, additional studies you all might be doing?
 What is the future look like with new telescopes, larger field of view more data, so on?
 Well, I mean, with this one, we were really just trying to demonstrate the method on calculate, but test is what you need it I mean, so capital has maybe 8000 candidates, I think in the in the database, the yield estimates for tests kind of imply that we're going to find around 20,000 planets on top of several hundred thousand false positives.
 So you're already upping it by a couple of orders of magnitude anyway, yeah, that's in a sample of around 20 million like, so it's a much bigger data set all by itself.
 And that hasn't really been done yet to this sort of scale.
 So really, the next thing we want to do is to generalize this model and apply it to test.
 Yeah.
 And there's future missions coming on.
 So there's one called plateau the European Space Agency mission, this used to launch in a few years.
 And while various things coming online, it's a big interesting topics.
 There's lots of stuff in the pipeline, how long will test run for a well, will you be able to detect things that are further out, like Neptune type of things?
 Or is it still short.
 So it's isn't one of the trade offs with tests was that it's observing the whole sky, but that means for most of the sky, it observes it for less time, just a month actually in for most stars? to start with.
 I mean, the interesting thing about Tesla is they built it, so it has about 10 years of fuel, I think, like a lot more fuel that it's currently funded to operate for.
 Domestically, it could be going for the next decade, they will figure it out.
 If we could get someone to pay attention the next eight years, we'll just keep it running.
 You know, if you're doing well enough, eventually it just sort of, yeah, it's like couple, I guess, once you're doing well enough, right?
 That's dude, I've got a bit of machine learning question.
 Like, how applicable are the models actually built on Kepler to the test setup?
 Because from the test, you won't have initial data to start with?
 Right?
 Yeah.
 So this is one of the big challenges of building it for testers, we have to simulate a training set by making models all the different scenarios and starting to inject them into the time series, right?
 Because the measurement might be more sensitive, it might look slightly different.
 It's not the same instrument.
 So different cadence, different noise.
 Yeah.
 All that stuff.
 Yeah, for sure.
 I mean, the advantage of that, though, is we can start to really build up the explainability of it, because we can test out things, how things perform on different scenarios, and actually just increase the size of our training set hugely.
 So there's some advantages to that.
 Yes.
 And work for sure.
 Yeah, you kind of got to go back to research, you could go find the ones that are verified by Kepler and say, let's look at those, see what the curves look like, line it up?
 Yeah.
 And it's a nice thing, because you can you can look at the stars that Kepler observed and test observed and say like, Oh, well, we know there's not a planet there.
 So this is clearly some kind of noise, and use that in your training set and this kind of thing.
 Yeah.
 There's some nice, little synergies to that to building with it.
 Yeah, absolutely.
 Well, what about other fields?
 Can people take this idea of creating these machine learning models, studying the data that was already labeled, and automatically get insight into I don't know, climate, or weather or earthquakes, things like this?
 I mean, of course, machine learning is being used everywhere.
 Yes, you must have a I mean, I didn't quite understand the question, if you could repeat what is it that?
 Well, I'm just thinking there must be some inspiration that other fields can take from this who are not yet using machine learning.
 Do you see any that where it's being underutilized?
 I guess, obviously, it's been utilized a lot of places, probably plenty will feel like I can't think of many off the top of my head.
 But I mean, one big field is remote sensing.
 There is just so much data on observing the Earth's surface.
 And most of it just kind of is there unused.
 If you think about two satellites, Sentinel one and Sentinel two, most of these satellites are not put to use at all, but yet they produce terabytes of data.
 And we've actually seen that in practice, but the problem there is that there is very few labels.
 But what you can learn is that actually it's okay to use labels that have been produced by

 35:00 Other methods.
 So the same way that as some of the planners have been confirmed by multiple follow up observations, there is still some likelihood that they could have been wrong.
 But ultimately, once you put all of that together into one big data set, there will be still some signal from which machine learning can learn what features to use to do the classification and that way scale up, once you have large data sets and slowly, slowly move towards some answer that you're looking for.
 Or you might not be looking for an answer.
 You just want to see what happens.
 Yeah.
 And I guess if you start with sort of messy labels, and you get a head start off classification, it can tell you which labels are most likely to be messy.
 And you can make your training set better, right?
 You start iterating.
 Yeah.
 What about using it for like iteration?
 Like, I don't know very much about this data, but we can label a few things, see what it detects, go back and pay attention to what it thinks is important.
 And say, yo, you're right, No, you're wrong.
 Let's retrain you do it again, and so on.
 Yeah.
 So that actually, there are quite a few publications in machine learning that look into these kind of problems.
 And you can think of it like, intuitively, it sounds very much like expectation maximization, you move your parameters slightly, then you maximize over your data set.
 And especially Amazon has quite a bit of research on that, because they have the Amazon Mechanical Turk, and they have loads of people labeling different data sets.
 Yeah.
 And sometimes people will label them wrong.
 And therefore you want to fit your model to some of the labels, see how that compares to other labels?
 And then kind of given that in for what are the possible kind of labeling noises and given that kind of optimize your model, etc, etc. and iterate on that continuously now.
 Very cool.
 Well, this is such a neat project.
 And like I said, I think it really captures the imagination when people see what you guys have done here.
 Because there's so much data out there.
 And I think we're just scratching the surface on what we've learned, right?
 This stuff is so hard to detect that the more more we can do these studies, and the more we can learn about stuff outside of the solar system is just amazing.
 Yeah, I mean, for sure.
 And we're keeping getting more and more data just coming in year on year with this.
 Yeah.
 Can you study anything from the ground?
 Is there anything accurate enough on ground based telescopes to give you that level of information?
 Or is it got to be as Yeah, so I mean, we actually run a telescope in Chile called mdts.
 The Next Generation transit survey that survey stars and regularly picks up these transits is what you can't do is get down really to the earth size planets around sun like stars.
 That's really tough.
-Yeah, but certainly for Neptune sized planets and Jupiter sized planets, we can definitely go from the ground.
+Yeah, but certainly for Neptune sized planets and Jupyter sized planets, we can definitely go from the ground.
 Yeah.
 And some of the first transits were found from the ground for sure.
 Oh, yeah.
 Awesome.
 Now, before we run out our conversation, I do just want to ask you a couple of more sort of philosophical questions.
 First of all, it seems to me that there's just an incomprehensible level of stars out there, right.
 We've got how many stars in an average galaxy?
 100 billion?
 I don't know about the average.
 But that's about the Milky Way.
 100 billion.
 Yeah.
 Is that something like that?
 How many galaxies I mean, uncountable, right?
 They keep going out to the edge of what we can see.
 Right?
 But it's millions of galaxies, or more.
 I mean, it's not a countable number.
 I mean, there's just so you got to multiply those two numbers, and then you think each star may have a planet many stars have planets, maybe multiple planets, they're certainly common.
 Yeah.
 Like, it's probably more common than not, at the very least.
 So yes, there's definitely planets everywhere.
 It seems incomprehensible to me, that planet that life is only here, right?
 Yeah.
 And I think a lot of astronomers agree with that.
 Obviously, we can't detect that life yet.
 It seems remarkable.
 But it wouldn't exist, right?
 Like, I mean, what it is hard to say is How often would intelligent life happen in this kind of thing.
 And there's all sorts of open questions there.
 Yeah, I think that's a really interesting thing to ponder.
 Just you put those numbers together, and the fact that you, you all just keep discovering more and more planets, so they must be fairly common, the chances that there's not something like what we have here in other places in the galaxy, it seems pretty small chance that we find it or ever interact with it, maybe zero, but the fact that it exists, is already interesting to dream about.
 It would be incredible to prove that it exists, that's for sure.

 38:59 It sure would.
 What's even more interesting is that if we do kind of ponder about it, like you said, like about other life kind of forms to get to exist is the impact it might have on the society and the society's perception on itself.
 Like, as previously, when there were biggest dynamical discoveries that kind of changed our worldview.
 The society changes without too and what can be the impacts of I don't know, if we observe sufficiently many exoplanets, and we discover something new, like, maybe that will change our thinking and the way kind of we operate with one another.
 I don't know.
 Yeah, that would be great.
 If it turns out that there really is life on Venus.